jackyzha0/quartz/docs/features/explorer.md

     index.md
 ```

-As you can see `nameOrderMap` is using the raw file/folder name (without file extensions).
-If you would rather use the frontmatter name of the file/folder, then ... **(ToDo: how does one modify the code so the `nameOrderMap` can be filled with the frontmatter name?)**

 ### Change display names (`map`)

 Using this example, the display names of all `FileNodes` (folders + files) will be converted to full upper case.